PaloAltoNetworks/lab-aws-gwlb-vmseries/README.md

 ---

-- Verify the contents of file have the correct values
+- Verify the contents of file have the correct value

 ```
 cat ~/lab-aws-gwlb-vmseries/terraform/vmseries/student.auto.tfvars